luisgasco/noytext_web/index.md

     alt_text: responsive
 - template: 1-column-text
   block: one-column-1
-  headline: 16 Fully Responsive Design Blocks
+  headline: Noytext is customization
-  content: "The Design Blocks can be used without Forestry but to harness the power
+  content: Design and generate a questionnaire to know the profile of your annotators,
-    of Blocks we recommend using Forestry.
-Once the site is imported you can immediately create nASew sites and make them fully customizable. \U0001F447"
+    configure the number of required annotations for each text and the application UI<br>
 - template: simple-footer
   block: footer-1
   content: Hello world! ❤︎dd